Arthur-Muriuki/Hadithi-Studios/README.md

 📲 How to Install the APK (Opera Mini Users)
 If you're using Opera Mini, follow these steps carefully:

-Tap Download.
+1.Tap Download.
 If it says “Pending…”, do the following:

-Tap the three-dot menu in the top-right corner.
+2.Tap the three-dot menu in the top-right corner.

-Choose “Download with system” to start the download using Android’s native downloader.
+3.Choose “Download with system” to start the download using Android’s native downloader.

 Once downloaded, open your Downloads folder or tap the download notification.

 If you see a warning like “Install blocked”, follow these steps:

-Tap Settings
+1.Tap Settings

-Enable “Install unknown apps” for Opera Mini
+2.Enable “Install unknown apps” for Opera Mini

-Tap Install and wait for the process to complete.
+3.Tap Install and wait for the process to complete.

 🎉 Done!
 You can now launch and enjoy the Hadithi1studi0s app.
 ---